 If you are ready to lose weight, we think you should choose a supplement that gives you the information you need, has a large number of customer reviews and is made with clinically tested ingredients.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 With a clinically tested formula, positive user comments, and a supportive customer service department, we think this supplement may just be made to work for you.